 As in previous assessments, a "composite" approach was used to estimate the percent of the total stock in each management area.
 The estimated biomass for each survey was divided by the total biomass of pollock estimated by the assessment model in that year and then split into management areas for surveys that crossed management boundaries.
 The percent for each survey was added together to form a composite biomass distribution, which was then rescaled so that it summed to 100%.
 Model estimates of biomass at spawning took into account the total mortality between the start of the year and spawning, and used mean weight at age from Shelikof Strait surveys.
-Since no winter surveys were conducted in 2011, estimates of the percentage by area could not be updated with recent survey information.

 Since time series of biomass estimates for spawning areas outside of Shelikof Strait are now available, we used the four most recent surveys at each spawning area, and used a rule that a minimum of three surveys was necessary to include an area.
 These criteria are intended to provide estimates that reflect recent biomass distribution while at the same time providing some stability in the estimates.
 The biomass in these secondary spawning areas tends to be highly variable from one year to the next.
 Areas meeting these criteria were Shelikof Strait, the shelf break near Chirikof Island, the Shumagin area, Sanak Gully, Morzhovoi Bay, and Marmot Bay.
-We excluded an acoustic survey in 1990 along the shelf break and on east side of Kodiak Island (Karp 1990), since this information is more than 20 years old and the survey overlaps with some of the other areas included in the calculations.
-While the spawning aggregations found in 2010 along the Kenai Peninsula and in Prince William Sound are clearly important, before including them in the apportionment calculations the surveys in these areas need to be repeated to confirm stability of spawning in these areas.
+While the spawning aggregations found in 2010 along the Kenai Peninsula and in Prince William Sound are clearly important, before including them in the apportionment calculations the surveys in these areas need to be repeated to confirm stability of spawning in these areas

 There are also several potentially difficult issues that would need to dealt with, for example, whether including biomass along Kenai Peninsula would lead increased harvests on the east side of Kodiak, both of which are in area 630.
 In addition, the fishery inside Prince William Sound (area 649) is managed by the State of Alaska, and state management objectives for Prince William Sound need to be taken into account.

 Vessel comparison experiments conducted between the R/V Miller Freeman and the R/V Oscar Dyson in Shelikof Strait in 2007, and in the Shumagin/Sanak area in 2008 found significant differences in the ratio of backscatter between the two vessels.
 The estimated R/V Oscar Dyson to R/V Miller Freeman ratio for the Shelikof Strait was 1.132, while the ratio for the Shumagin and Sanak areas (taken together) was 1.31.
 Since the R/V Oscar Dyson was designed to minimize vessel avoidance, biomass estimates produced by R/V Oscar Dyson should be considered better estimates of the true biomass than those produced by the R/V Miller Freeman.
-These results imply that the biomass in the western GOA (Sanak and Shumagin areas) has historically been underestimated relative to the central GOA.
-The leading hypothesis for the higher ratio in the western GOA is that the fish are distributed shallower than in Shelikof Strait, and consequently are exposed to a stronger stimulus from the vessel.
-When calculating the distribution of biomass by area, multipliers were applied to surveys conducted by the R/V Miller Freeman to make them comparable to the R/V Oscar Dyson (Appendix table 1.1).
-No vessel comparisons were conducted in the Chirikof area, Marmot Bay, or Morzhovoi Bay.
-A vessel specific multiplier of 1.0 was applied in the Chirikof area as differential avoidance is not expected at fish depths observed in the Chirikof area, where pollock are distributed primarily at depths greater than 300 m (e.g. in 2008 90% of pollock biomass was deeper than 275 m).
+When calculating the distribution of biomass by area, multipliers were applied to surveys conducted by the R/V Miller Freeman to make them comparable to the R/V Oscar Dyson (Appendix Table C.1).
+Multipliers were needed only for Marmot Bay and Morzhovoi Bay because all other areas have been surveyed at least four times with the R/V Oscar Dyson.
 A vessel specific multiplier of 1.31 was applied in Marmot Bay and Morzhovoi Bay because the fish in these areas were at similar depths as at the Sanak and Shumagin area.